n17r4m/mpyx/README.md

 relatively unimportant, but what it does at a high level is set up a sequence of `multiprocessing.JoinableQueue` between each part of your workflow.

+There is a caveat however; suppose that most of the above image processingk10temp-pci-00c3
+Adapter: PCI adapter
+ task
-There is a caveat however; suppose that most of the above image processing task is very quick, but resizing the image takes much longer than the other parts.
+is very quick, but resizing the image takes much longer than the other parts.
 As they say, a chain is only as strong as its weakest link.